-Botiwalla, an Indian street food concept from James Beard-nominated chef Meherwan Irani, will open in Optimist Hall this coming fall.
+Botiwalla, an Indian street food concept from James Beard-nominated chef Meherwan Irani, will open in Optimist Hall fall 2020.

 “My mission with Botiwalla is to bring the streets of India to life — the glowing charcoal sigris, the sizzling meats, the aromas of chaat masala — in the most delicious way possible,” said Irani.
 “I want to blow away people’s preconceived notions about what Indian food is and show them what it can be.”
 Expect Indian street food inspired by the tea and kabab houses of India.